HarlanH/blog/content/publications.md

 ## Papers in Refereed Conference Proceedings

-Harris, H. D. (in press).
+[Harris, H. D. (2018).
 An Architecture and Domain Specific Language Framework for Repeated Domain-Specific Predictive Modeling.
-Proceedings of Machine Learning Research.
+In The Proceedings of Machine Learning Research, 4th International Conference on Predictive Applications and APIs.](http://proceedings.mlr.press/v82/harris18a/harris18a.pdf)

 Harris, H. D. (2008).
 Categorizing Fragments of Exemplars: Experimental and Computational Results.
 In B. C. Love, K. McRae, & V. M. Sloutsky (Eds.), The Proceedings of the 30th Annual Meeting of the Cognitive Science Society (pp. 409-414).
 Austin, TX: Cognitive Science Society.